earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 ## Open the .tif Files in R

-Now you have a list of all of the Landsat bands in our folder.
+Now you have a list of all of the Landsat bands in your folder.
 You could chose to open each file individually using the `raster()` function.